Get-Nerdio/NMM-SE/API/NMM To Halo PSA/readme.md

 Create an Azure Function App: You need an existing Azure Function App where you can deploy this script.
 This Function App should be configured to handle PowerShell-based functions.
 And the type of function you create for this is HTTP Trigger.
 ![CleanShot 2024-04-26 at 09 29 42@2x](https://github.com/Get-Nerdio/NMM-SE/assets/52416805/e2b77d92-3f97-4b0b-8fc9-a15a84f01f01)

+Afther that you paste in the code content from: NMM_To_HaloPSA.ps1 into the function and save.

 3. **HaloAPI Module Installation:**
 Edit the requirements.psd1 file in your Azure Function App to include the following line: **'HaloAPI' = '1.*'** this will add the HaloAPI PS Module to your Function App